There are three classifications of Bright “versions”:

 Major versions, minor versions, and release numbers.
 These are defined below.

-A major Bright Cluster Manager release has a major number associated with it.
+A major version has a number associated with it.
 For example: Bright 5 or Bright 9.

-A particular minor version can be updated to a newer release number regularly via YUM/zypper within the same minor version.
+Upgrades are differentiated from updates.
+Minor versions can be updated to a newer release number regularly via YUM/apt/zypper within the same minor version.

-It’s not an officially supported method, but the version number of an ISO release can be revealed like this:
+While not an officially supported method, the revision number of an ISO release can be revealed by:

 mount -o loop /path/to/bright.iso /mnt

 3. One of the sub-directories will have a name similar to :

 10 is the release number.